Frequently Asked Questions

 Seven Bridges Therapy does not require a formal assessment for a client to enroll in a social learning group.
-However, in order to place each client in the most appropriate group for his or her needs, we schedule a 20-30 minute “meet-n-greet”.
+However, in order to place each client in the most appropriate group for his or her needs, we first schedule a 15-20 minute consultation appointment.
 In this meeting we perform a brief, informal social observation that can help us match them in the best placement and determine the appropriate roadmap of services.
 We can also perform a more extensive evaluation, school observation or consultation that can provide information and recommendations regarding the areas of social or self-regulation strengths and challenges and the need for various supports.
-The prerequisites for a client participating in a group of three or more clients include:
+The prerequisites for a client participating in a group include:

 - Ability to focus on an activity for 15-20 minutes